 \subsubsection{Bridges}

-The simulation uses Road Architect \cite{RoadArchitect} to create the bridge models, wherein multiple types of bridges are available for choice and redesign.
+The simulation uses a Unity asset named Road Architect \cite{RoadArchitect} to create the bridge models, wherein multiple types of bridges are available for choice and redesign.
 The simulation includes an arch bridge and a suspension bridge to provide trainees with different experiences in training.
-For example, the arch bridge in the simulation has cramped spaces where the drone manipulation is challenging to the trainee.
+For example, the arch bridge in the simulation has cramped spaces where controlling the drone is challenging to the trainee.
 Road Architect defines the structural elements of the bridges.
 Accordingly, the spatial-temporal relationship between the drone and specific bridge elements during the simulated inspection can be determined.
-Defects such as cracks are added to the surface of some bridge elements, to assess the trainee's ability to recognize defects during the inspection.
+Defects such as cracks are added to the surface of some bridge elements to assess the trainee's situational awareness during the inspection.